-This Easy Chicken Pot Pie with Cheddar Herb Biscuits is a childhood favorite that never gets old.
+This Easy Chicken Pot Pie with Cheddar Herb Biscuits recipe is a childhood favorite that never gets old.
 While it’s classic version contains a top and bottom crust with the filling wrapped inside, this recipe is a nice play on tradition meets modern.
 Don’t worry–you’ll still be satisfied with the flakiness of these cheddar herb biscuits and the extra cheese in the filling adds a great creaminess that’s really hard to resist.
-You won’t miss your old childhood version with this one, trust me.
+Nothing short of flavor.
+Super easy to whip together and all made in one skillet.

 I’m definitely making this recipe again.
 Plus, my little guy LOVED it.
 That’s always a plus in my book since my little guy is super picky with food.
 Haha.